What are resistance bands good for?

 Resistance band exercises for beginners

-We’ve all been told that exercise is important, but finding time to do it can often be difficult.
-Most gym memberships charge an arm and a leg, and the cost of taking the kids to the park or even walking round the block can add up quickly.
+We’ve all been told that exercise is essential, but finding time to do it can often be difficult.
+Most gym memberships charge an arm and a leg, and the cost of taking the kids to the park or walking around the block can add up quickly.
 But there are plenty of simple ways to exercise without breaking the bank.

 In fact, resistance bands are so cheap and easy to buy that you could almost say they’re a necessity.
 So, whether you’re looking to tone up your arms, lose weight, improve your core strength, or just keep fit, we’ll show you how to get started.